 How Long Does the Closing Process Take?

-On average, the closing process on a house takes around 40-50 days, but of course, some can take a little longer.
+On average, the closing process on the house takes around 40-50 days, but of course, some can take a little longer.

-💡Top Tip: Try and sort your finances around 6 months before you consider buying a home and clear any existing debts, it’ll speed up the overall loan application, as well as your closing process.
+💡Top Tip: Try and sort your finances around six months before you consider buying a home and clear any existing debts.
+It’ll speed up the overall loan application and your closing process.

 Top Three Reasons for Closing Delays